OpenEvalProject/evals/manuscripts/elife-41720/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/41720/elife-41720-fig7-v1.jpg)

-**Figure 7.:** GGS.(A) The effect of low amounts of MeOH (2%) on secretion was tested in KO cells expressing either GFP-SN25 WT (dark green; untreated: black) or GFP-SN25 LNGGS (bright green; untreated: cyan) using Ca2+-uncaging.
+**Figure 7.:** (A) The effect of low amounts of MeOH (2%) on secretion was tested in KO cells expressing either GFP-SN25 WT (dark green; untreated: black) or GFP-SN25 LNGGS (bright green; untreated: cyan) using Ca2+-uncaging.
 Averaged [Ca2+]i measurements (top), capacitance traces (middle) and amperometric recordings (bottom) are shown.
 UV flash is indicated by arrow.
 (B) Total ΔCM was quantified 5 s after flash application (left) and the relative gain in secretion in the presence of MeOH was calculated.
 Note the significantly stronger effect of MeOH on GFP-SN25 LNGGS-mediated release.
 (C) Analysis of kinetic parameters for secretion in presence and absence of MeOH.
 RRP and SRP size, time constants of release components, sustained release rate, and exocytotic delay were quantified.
 Data are shown as mean ± SEM; n is indicated at the bottom.
 Statistical comparisons between treated and untreated conditions were done using Student’s t-test.
-10.7554/eLife.41720.031Figure 7—source data 1.

 Curvature-inducing lipids are known to either facilitate or inhibit membrane merger in the context of various model systems, including liposome fusion and virus-mediated membrane fusion (Chernomordik and Kozlov, 2003; Melia et al., 2006).
 As it was reported that cone-shaped lipids support the highly-bent stalk intermediate during fast Ca2+-triggered fusion of secretory vesicles (Churchward et al., 2008), we investigated whether induction of negative curvature by infusion of oleic acid (OA) can abate the phenotype of SN25 LNGGS.
 In control experiments, we infused SNAP-25 WT–expressing KO cells with intracellular solution containing 19 µM Ca2+ and 5 µM OA and characterized secretion by membrane capacitance measurements as well as amperometric recordings.
 OA infusion in these control experiments induced a ~ 50% gain in total capacitance over 2 min compared to vehicle-treated cells (Figure 8A).
 In stark contrast, infusion of SN25 LNGGS–expressing KO with OA almost tripled the membrane capacitance increase seen within 2 min (Figure 8A), indicating that the facilitating action of OA can in part accommodate for the loss of N-terminal linker interactions.
 Hence, we propose that the membrane anchor and flanking linker sequences support a critical lipidic fusion intermediate that is sensitive to curvature-inducing agents.

 ![Figure 8.](https://cdn.elifesciences.org/articles/41720/elife-41720-fig8-v1.jpg)

-**Figure 8.:** GGS.(A) Characterization of secretion from KO cells expressing SN25 LNGGS or WT protein during infusion of solution containing 19 µM free Ca2+ together with either OA (5 µM) or vehicle (DMSO). (a) Depicted is the mean capacitance change (∆CM) over 120 s for each condition. (b) Total ∆CM after 120 s was averaged from the indicated number of cells. (c) The relative gain in ∆CM with OA over vehicle infusion was significantly higher in SN25 LNGGS expressing cells compared to WT controls.
+**Figure 8.:** (A) Characterization of secretion from KO cells expressing SN25 LNGGS or WT protein during infusion of solution containing 19 µM free Ca2+ together with either OA (5 µM) or vehicle (DMSO). (a) Depicted is the mean capacitance change (∆CM) over 120 s for each condition. (b) Total ∆CM after 120 s was averaged from the indicated number of cells. (c) The relative gain in ∆CM with OA over vehicle infusion was significantly higher in SN25 LNGGS expressing cells compared to WT controls.
 (B) Properties of the main amperometric spike, displayed as cumulative frequency distribution (left panel) and as cell weighted averages for the indicated parameters (right panel, a–d).
 (C) Properties of the prespike foot signal (PS) displayed as cumulative frequency distribution (left panel) and as cell weighted averages (right panel) for the indicated parameters (a–e).
 Values are given as mean of median determined from the parameter’s frequency distribution for each cell.
 Data are represented as mean ± SEM and were collected for the following conditions (# of events/ # of cells): WT protein (black, 1969/20), WT + OA (dark green, 2640/21), GFP-SN25 LNGGS (cyan, 968/26) and GFP-SN25 LNGGS+ OA (pastel pink, 2296/25).
 Statistical testing was done by ANOVA and Tukey’s post-hoc test.
-10.7554/eLife.41720.033Figure 8—source data 1.

 As curvature-perturbing lipids have been shown to affect the life-time of the nascent fusion pore (Zhang and Jackson, 2010), we also investigated whether OA application could reverse the kinetic slow-down of amperometric spikes in SN25 LNGGS-expressing cells (Figure 8B,C).
 In control experiments with SNAP-25 WT-expressing cells, application of OA resulted in a clear acceleration of PS and main spike waveform, as reflected by a decreased rise time and half width (Figure 8Bc,d), an increased spike amplitude (Figure 8Bb), and a shortening of PSs (Figure 8Ca).
 A similar kinetic speed-up of spike kinetics was also observed, when OA was introduced into SN25 LNGGS–expressing KO cells (Figure 8B,C), in result compensating for all decelerating effects of the linker mutation on PS and main spike signals.
 The full reversal of the kinetic deficits of SN25 LNGGS suggests that linker-mediated membrane interactions and OA both influence the same mechanistic determinant of pore evolution.
 Thus, our data suggest the possibility that the N-terminal lipid contacts could directly regulate pore expansion by altering membrane curvature near the fusion pore neck.